Associate Professor Robinson, Graduate Program Director, 516-463-4514

 This program leads to New York state initial teacher certification, valid for the teaching of music in all grades.
 This is a comprehensive program which aims to integrate on–campus course work with field experiences in a variety of school settings, culminating in full-time student teaching.
 Literacy, multicultural education, and technology are integrated throughout all aspects of the program.
 This program supports and reflects the national and New York State Learning Standards for the Arts.

 Applications for admission to this Master of Science in Education program in the Department of Teaching, Learning and Technology are made to the Graduate Admission Office.
 Students who do not meet the full admission requirements must complete all required courses, including general education core and content courses, prior to conferring of the degree.
 Admission is based on a comprehensive review of multiple criteria.
 The department understands that any single criterion may not reliably predict a student’s potential for success in the program.
 Students may consider applying even if they fail to meet one of the GPA or testing criteria but feel that other aspects of their experience might compensate.
+All individual cases will be reviewed by an Admissions Counselor before being referred to the graduate program for further review.

 - A completed application form to the master’s program.